DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/virtual-table.md

 COLUMN_TYPE | symbol | The data column type's indentifier.
 ROW_TYPE | symbol | The data row type's indentifier.
 NODATA_ROW_TYPE | symbol | The nodata row type's indentifier.
-TOP_POSITION | symbol | The top table position for scroll.
+TOP_POSITION | symbol | The top position of the table.
+Used in scrolling.
-BOTTOM_POSITION | symbol | The bottom table position for scroll.
+BOTTOM_POSITION | symbol | The bottom position of the table.
+Used in scrolling.

 ## Plugin Developer Reference